-The chapel is now used for mid-week prayers and for signing the register at weddings.
+The chapel is now used for mid-week prayers and for signing the

 MONUMENT OF RALPH AND FRANCES EGERTON

 There is an impressive wall monument to Ralph and his wife Frances on the left hand side in the chancel.
 Behind Frances kneels a daughter, behind Ralph originally knelt a son.
 The figure was stolen about 1953.